pronos-eu/react-native-mail/README.md

 A React Native wrapper for Apple's ``MFMailComposeViewController`` from iOS and Mail Intent on android Supports emails with attachments.

+## Changes

+Several minor changes and pull-requests from the original repo have been merged.
+See commit history for details.

 ## Installation